CampGareth/windows-on-arm-dev-kit/README.md

  - GPU driver seems to be a bag of bolts, 2D fine but 3D can crash the whole system.
 No BSOD so hard to start debugging
  - No Vulkan or (I think) recent OpenGL.
 DirectX 9-12 only.
  - Easy anticheat (and I imagine lots of anticheat) has an architecture check and says no on ARM
- - MiniDP only if you want to see the UEFI but the only interesting bit there was boot order
+ - MiniDP only if you want to see the UEFI but the only interesting bit there was boot order and secure boot disable
  - USB Boot and PXE Boot supported, shenanigans?
  - Where do I even go for support on e.g. GPU drivers?

+### Memory testing and USB booting
+So my system crashes under GPU load and I wondered whether this could be memory related since the GPU shares system RAM.
+I tried the windows memory diagnostic utility but `mdsched` was missing from my system.
+I tried booting memtest86 which supports ARM, seems anything with a BOOTAA64.efi probably works.
+Memtest86 booted but then wanted me to press a button to start while not accepting any keyboard input.
+Not sure what was going on there.
+I tried Ubuntu Server 22.10 ARM from a USB drive and that didn't seem to be recognised as bootable.

+### Graphics related crashing
+My list of working games is shrinking, Halo MCC started crashing on me.
+It seems 'new' graphics trigger this more quickly than old?
+Still I get no BSOD or event logs to debug so I don't know where to begin.